an-thony350/deca_challenge_2025/README.md

 The R1 is ANDed with 0x00FF as the numbers are sign extended which is a problem.
 Also this approach requires 3 registers and 7 lines of code, instead new hardware could be used.
 MOVR sheet in
-[the figure below](#movr) shifts INA 2 bytes to the left and sets the lower 2 bytes to the lower 2 bytes of INB.
+[the figure below](#movr) shifts INA a byte to the left and sets the lower byte to the lower byte of INB.
 This new hardware is added to the datapath as MOVC7.

 <a name="movr">![MOVR sheet](/media/movr.png)</a>